Central Florida

 Water for Tomorrow

-The Central Florida Water Initiative (CFWI) is a collaborative water supply planning effort among the state’s three largest water management districts, the Florida Department of Environmental Protection (DEP), the Florida Department of Agriculture and Consumer Services (DACS) and water utilities, environmental groups, business organizations, agricultural communities and other stakeholders.
+The Central Florida Water Initiative (CFWI) is a collaborative water supply planning effort among the state’s three largest water management districts, the Florida Department of Environmental Protection (FDEP), the Florida Department of Agriculture and Consumer Services (FDACS) and water utilities, environmental groups, business organizations, agricultural communities and other stakeholders.

 The CFWI Planning Area covers five counties, including Orange, Osceola, Polk, Seminole and southern Lake.
 The boundaries of the St. Johns River, South Florida and Southwest Florida water management districts (Districts) meet in the area.

-• Identifying the sustainable quantities of traditional groundwater sources available for water supplies that can be used without causing unacceptable harm to the water resources and associated natural systems.
+• Ensuring the sustainable quantities of fresh groundwater sources available for water supplies are used without causing unacceptable impacts to the water resources and associated natural systems

-• Developing strategies to meet water demands that are in excess of the sustainable yield of existing traditional groundwater sources.
+• Identifying water supply and water resource development options to meet reasonable and beneficial water demands that are in excess of the sustainable yield of fresh groundwater sources

 Water supply challenges